zpok3/Waters-of-Life/README.md

 [Qolore7](https://github.com/Qolore7) for some of the more obscure mods that I found via his Wabbajack list Lost Liberty.

 [Ungeziefi](https://github.com/Ungeziefi) and [Wall SoGB](https://github.com/WallSoGB) for the resources available at [ModdingLinked](https://moddinglinked.com/index.html).

+Belts the Puppet for helping me figure out what's wrong with my INIs.